PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

   - Product engineers
 ---

-There are telltale signs when a growth team is struggling: Stuck metrics, missed KPIs, and burnt-out engineers.
-Everyone is frustrated, but how do you fix it?
+Stuck metrics.
+Missed KPIs.
+Burnt out engineers.
+These are the telltale signs of a growth team in crisis.
+But how do you fix it?

-[Alexey Komissarouk](https://alexeymk.com/) has seen it all.
-He's worked in growth for more than 8 years.
-Most recently, he was [MasterClass's](https://www.masterclass.com/) head of growth engineering, where he grew the growth engineering org to 25 people across 5 teams.
+If anyone knows, it's [Alexey Komissarouk](https://alexeymk.com/).
+He's worked in growth for eight years.
+First at Opendoor, followed by a three-year stint as Head of Growth Engineering at MasterClass, where he grew the growth engineering org to 25 people across 5 teams.

-Alexey shared his advice with us on tackling the most common problems growth teams face.
+These are the most common growth problems he's encountered and how to fix them.

-## Problem 1: Your team is moving too slowly
+## Problem 1: Moving too slowly

 Your PM complains that the team is moving too slowly.
 The engineering team says there is too much technical debt.
 Sound familiar?

 Slow velocity is usually a result of over-engineering.
-"Growth engineering is counter-intuitive, and many engineers don't have the right mindset at first.", says Alexey, "They want to implement elegant solutions to complex problems.
+"Growth engineering is counter-intuitive, and many engineers don't have the right mindset at first.", says Alexey,

+"They want to implement elegant solutions to complex problems.
 Growth engineering is the opposite of that.
 You need to move fast and iterate quickly."

 ### How to fix it

 First, sit with the engineering team and [prioritize your technical debt](https://alexeymk.com/2021/04/01/a-toolset-for-tackling-technical-debt.html).
 Figure out what is *actually* slowing you down (or likely to) and by how much.
 Once you have a ranked list, empower your team to fix it and assign 10%-20% of engineering time to do so.

 Second (and more importantly), urge your team to take shortcuts.
-The role of a growth engineer is not necessarily to build features but rather to validate whether a feature should exist or not.
+The role of a growth engineer isn't necessarily to build features, but to validate whether a feature should exist or not.

-With this in mind, a good team exercise is to look at your last 20 experiments and identify which ones you could have validated faster.
+As a team, look at your last 20 experiments and identify which ones you could have validated faster.
 Thomas Owers, former growth lead at [Let's Do This](https://www.letsdothis.com/), has [good advice](/blog/how-to-start-a-growth-team#thomass-golden-rule-make-your-code-changes-as-small-as-possible) on this:

 "Instead of asking 'How long will a project take?', ask 'What can you do in only 1 week?
 3 days?
 Half a day?'.
 Often, you'll find that you can reduce the scope of the change while still being able to validate your hypothesis".

-## Problem 2: You struggle to prioritize the right projects
+## Problem 2: Prioritization

 You keep trying different experiments, but none have a meaningful impact and become a waste of time.
 It feels like you're always picking the wrong projects to work on.

-Alexey says the cause of this is teams not spending enough time estimating the effort and impact of their projects.
+Alexey says this comes from teams not spending enough time estimating the effort and impact of their projects.

 "Typically, teams prioritize their roadmaps by using frameworks such as [RICE](https://www.intercom.com/blog/rice-simple-prioritization-for-product-managers/) and assigning t-shirt size estimates ("S", "M", "L").
-This doesn't go deep enough.
-Spending only five minutes estimating the impact from something your team will spend weeks on doesn't make sense."
+This doesn't go deep enough."

+"Spending only five minutes estimating the impact from something your team will spend weeks on doesn't make sense."

 ### How to fix it